 No Man’s Sky

-What makes Minecraft such an amazing base building game is its flexible crafting system.
-Whether you’re trying to build a massive castle fortress where you’ll rule as a magical wizard or a makeshift rollercoaster that all your friends can ride, there’s usually a recipe for anything you can imagine.
+Whether you want to build a massive castle where you’ll rule as a magical wizard or a makeshift rollercoaster for all your friends to ride, you can find a recipe for just about anything.

 Ark: Survival Evolved